-Are there any exemptions from reporting certain benefits/ expenses?
+Are there any exemptions from reporting certain benefits/expenses?

 There are a number of exempt benefits which employers can provide to staff without incurring a tax or National Insurance liability and which do not need to be reported on forms P11D.
-Again, the list of exempt benefits is lengthy but the more common items include car parking at or near the employee's place of work, annual parties and functions where the cost does not exceed £150 per head per year, childcare vouchers (up to the exempt amount), contributions to a registered pension scheme and provision of a mobile phone (one per employee).
+Again, the list of exempt benefits is lengthy but the more common items include car parking at or near the employee's place of work, annual parties and functions where the cost does not exceed £150 per head per year, contributions to a registered pension scheme and provision of a mobile phone (one per employee).